The Grey Fleet is a term used to describe employee owned vehicles which are being used for business travel.

 So what do you need to do to manage this area effectively taking into account cost, operational flexibility, administration, risk and environmental factors?

-Establish a Grey Fleet Working Group
+Create a Grey Fleet Working Group

 To get traction for addressing the issue of the grey fleet it is important to get representatives from across the organisation to buy into what you are trying to achieve.
 This group will help address the overall strategy and act as ambassadors within the business to drive the required changes.